The Bristol Stool Scale: Clinical Physiology and Transit Time Analysis

 Origins and Clinical Purpose

-The Bristol Stool Scale, frequently referred to in medical literature as the Meyers Scale or the Bristol Stool Form Scale (BSFS), is a rigorously validated clinical assessment tool utilized globally by gastroenterologists, researchers, and dietitians.
-Developed and published in 1997 by Dr. Stephen Lewis and Dr. Ken Heaton at the University Department of Medicine, Bristol Royal Infirmary, the scale was designed to standardize the highly subjective categorization of human feces.
+If you've ever seen a doctor about digestive issues, you've probably encountered the Bristol Stool Scale — also known in medical literature as the Meyers Scale or the Bristol Stool Form Scale (BSFS).
+It's a rigorously validated clinical tool used by gastroenterologists, researchers, and dietitians worldwide.
+It was developed and published in 1997 by Dr. Stephen Lewis and Dr. Ken Heaton at the University Department of Medicine, Bristol Royal Infirmary, with one clear goal: to standardize the highly subjective categorization of human feces.

 A highly detailed, visually accurate representation of the seven types of the Bristol Stool Scale